adamkurth/CXLS_Sphinx/README.md

 This repository is the documentation for CXLS using Sphinx GitPages.
 This is under construction currently and will be updated regularly.

+Changed so that when pushing to either the `main`, or `progress` branch, `.github/workflows/sphinx_deploy.yml` file is automatically triggered to update the website available at:

+`Click here to access the documentation <https://adamkurth.github.io/CXLS_Sphinx/docs/build/html/>`_

 For development, the file is available at:

 `file:///Users/adamkurth/Documents/vscode/CXFEL_Image_Analysis/CXFEL/CXLS_Sphinx/docs/build/html/index.html`